Jasonblalack/zyngapoker/Build Script.md

 };
 ```

-The so-called "asset" hint defines that all assets of the project "notebook" in the folder "css" should be added whenever this class is included.
-After the
+This so-called "asset" hint defines that all assets of the project "notebook" in the folder "css" should be added whenever this class is included.
+This happens via the already used method `storeCompressed` (and also `storeLoader` and `storeKernel`).

+Including asset means to add information about the existence of these assets to the client side JavaScript.
+This is especially useful for preloading assets like images, knowing about image sizes before actually loading them, etc. Asset management also simplifies access to assets and unifies their usage inside the application code.
+You don't work with absolute or relative paths anymore, but just use assets by the project's name they belong to independently of their current location.